 You’ll have also noticed that my boys fight.
 A lot.
 An AWFUL lot.
 Like constantly.
 One out of the three (usually poor Twin Two) is always crying because someone (usually shitbag Twin One) has hit/punched/kicked/scratched/pushed/bitten him.

 So I’m in need of some activities for preschoolers to try and get them into.
 Which doesn’t involve bashing the living hell out of each other.

 Clearly I have no clue, so have asked my fellow bloggers (who are obviously way better at this type of shizzle than I am) for some ideas.
 Don’t thank me, thank them.

-- Mini family sports/obstacle course around the garden, act out favourite stories/puppet shows, make a photo diary for photography skills, cutting skills, writing and sticking.
+- Mini family sports/obstacle course around the garden or house, act out favourite stories/puppet shows, make a photo diary for photography skills, cutting skills, writing and sticking.
 From Anna at Twins and Travels.

 - Painting branches in primary and secondary colours.
 This one is simple and slightly educational, and only requires sticks and paints.
-Can be dressed up to double as an ‘Easter tree’ too.
+Brave the weather and collect them, then do it inside.
+Or if the sun is shining do it in the garden.
 From Malin at Sensational Learning With Penguin.

 - Growing your own flowers, fruits and veg.
 Use plastic fruit containers to create little propagators and grow them from seeds, bulbs and tubers.
 Talk about how they grow, need sun etc, depending on age.
-Our playgroup used a caterpillar to butterfly kit last year so might try that at home too if it looks like we’ll be home after Easter.
+Our playgroup used a caterpillar to butterfly kit last year so might try that at home.
 Twinkl parents are also offering a free month of educational resources.
 Our school and playgroup use them so we will definitely be taking advantage of them too.
 From Lynne at New Mummy Blog.

 - A science lesson for you with stuff you’ve probably already got in the house.
 For example ‘Can You Make An Egg Bounce’ from Beth at Twinderelmo.